Skip to main content

 • Set boundaries and consequences

-When navigating how to help a family addiction, it’s crucial to determine if a loved one recognizes that they have a problem and if they’ll consider rehab.
+When navigating how to help a family member with addiction, it’s essential first to determine if your loved one acknowledges their problem and is open to considering rehab.

 It’s encouraging when there are positive signs that someone is receptive to going to rehab, such as: